MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-databricks-implementation.md

 ## Deploy Azure Databricks

 TIf you deploy the Azure Databricks workspaces as part of a new data landing zone deployment.
-This following image shows a sample workflow of deploying an Azure Databricks environment in data management and analytics scenario.
+This following image shows a sample workflow of deploying an Azure Databricks environment in cloud-scale analytics.

 ![Diagram of an Azure Databricks deployment into a data landing zone.](../images/databricks-deploy.png)